Michiyo Heike: 2001: "Kekkyoku Bye Bye Bye" and "Propose"

 Heike released her 9th single "Kekkyoku Bye Bye Bye" on February 7, 2001, peaking at number 45 on the Oricon Singles Chart.
 She then signed a new recording contract with zetima label after her recording contract with WEA Japan ended.
 Her 10th single "Propose" was released on November 7, 2001, peaking at number 31 on the Oricon Singles Chart.
 In 2001, she was part of 7-nin Matsuri.

 2002: "Murasaki shikibu"

 "Murasaki shikibu", released on June 5, 2001, was her last single as a Hello!
 Project member, peaking at number 39 on the Oricon Singles Chart.
 In July 2002, she was a member of Sexy 8.
 Since Heike's management contract with Up Front Group ended and was not renewed, she "graduated" from Hello!
 Project in November 2002, five years after her debut.

 2004–2021

-In 2004, she changed her stage name to Michyo (みちよ) and began a career as an indies songwriter.
+In 2004, she changed her stage name to Michiyo (みちよ) and began a career as an indies songwriter.
 Her first indie album, titled Jecica, was entirely self-written and was released on March 3, 2004.